Australian stocks to watch during the coronavirus scare

 Lee also pointed to mining stocks Beach Energy (BPT), Rio Tinto (Rio) and Fortescue Metals Group (FMG) as standouts.

-Among stocks that could be positively impacted over the next couple of months are healthcare stocks and safe haven stocks such as gold, according to Lee and Wayne.
+Among stocks that could be positively impacted over the next couple of months are healthcare stocks and safe haven stocks such as gold.

 Although there's not yet a cure for coronavirus, demand for health supplements could boost companies such as Blackmores (BLK), said Lee.
 At the same time, providers of anti-viral drugs, such as CSL's Tamiflu might also see a spike.